Review Evolution MX-P 50

 Omega VII Tour

-I think it is easier to understand if you compare it with the image.
-You can see that the Omega 7 Hyper is a fairly dense and clogged sponge, although the bubbles are finer and not as good as the Hurricane.
 I’m sorry I couldn’t prepare the photos again, but the Omega 7 Hyper was thicker and shorter than the Omega 7 Tour.
 I think that the grain shape of this sheet is also the shape that can be seen with adhesive rubber.

 The rubber weight of Omega 7 Hyper and MAX was 54g on Zhang Jike ZLC (Zhang Jike ZLC)!
 By the way, the rubber weight of Omega 7 Tour, MAX was 52 g.
 It’s pretty heavy!